lcontreras21/CS350-Tiger-Compiler/README.md

 ## Computer Science 350: Compiler Design

 ### Overview:
 Haverford's CS core curriculum is centered around their proprietary assembly language HERA.
 In this class, we are tasked with writing a compiler to go from Andrew Appel's Tiger language to the HERA language.
-The class follows many of the sections in (Appel's compiler design book)[https://www.cs.princeton.edu/~appel/modern/c/].
+The class follows many of the sections in [Appel's compiler design book](https://www.cs.princeton.edu/~appel/modern/c/).

 ### Purpose:
 During the semester I took the course, I only made it through 9 out of the 10 assignments to finish the compiler.
 Here, I intend to start from the beginning and finish the compiler, incorporating all of the information I have learned since then.